bloominstituteoftechnology/node-db1-project/queries.md

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
 Update [Customers] Set PostalCode=11122 where CustomerName='The Shire'
 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
+SELECT CustomerName,count(*) as 'Number of orders' from [Orders] join customers on orders.customerid=customers.customerid Group By CustomerName
 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.
+SELECT CustomerName,count(*) as 'Number of orders' from [Orders] join customers on orders.customerid=customers.customerid Group By CustomerName order by count(*) desc
 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.
+SELECT City, count(*) as 'Number of orders' from [Orders] join customers on orders.customerid=customers.customerid group by city

 ## delete all users that have no orders.
 Should delete 17 records.
+DELETE
+FROM [customers]
+WHERE CustomerID NOT IN
+(SELECT CustomerID FROM [orders])